Safest Teeth Whiteners

 A tongue injury may cause it to appear or feel rough.
-The tongue, like other parts of the body, may enlarge in response to an injury.
+Like other parts of the body, the tongue may enlarge in response to an injury.

 People who unintentionally bite their tongues may have a swollen lump for a few days following the incident.
 Another frequent cause of tongue injuries are burns from hot drinks or meals.